hongkongkiwi/node-hongkong-trams/README.md

 ## What is this for?

 Trams are a special and historic means of transport in Hong Kong.
 They are cheap, fun and generally reliable.
-However there isn't an easy way to access information about them until recently.
+However there isn"t an easy way to access information about them until recently.
 Hong Kong Tramways have made public next tram, schedule and fare information available online.
 This is an easy module to get the data so you can automate things.

 For example, you could have a display at home with real-time next tram info.